peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 ## Bonus

 In the `routes/books.js` module, update the middleware to handle the following HTTP requests and send back the associated HTTP response.
-The information in the request body uses the `application/json` content type while the information in the response body use the `text/plain` content type.
+The information in the request body uses the `application/json` content type while the information in the response body uses the `text/plain` content type.

 | Request Method | Request URL         | Request Body                 | Response Status | Response Body                   |
 |----------------|---------------------|------------------------------|-----------------|---------------------------------|